Psoriasis: why it’s not really a skin problem

 What treatment is available?

-There is currently no cure for psoriasis, but various treatments are used to help relieve the symptoms:
+There is currently no outright cure for psoriasis, but several treatments can help bring symptoms under control:

-Topical treatments: these include creams and ointments that you apply directly to your skin.
+Topical treatments: creams and ointments applied directly to the skin.
 Corticosteroids are commonly used to reduce inflammation.

-Oral or injected medications: these might include biologics, which target specific parts of your immune system, or systemic treatments that affect your whole body.
+Oral or injected medications: this can include biologics that target specific parts of the immune system, or systemic treatments that work across the whole body.

-Moisturisers: this isn’t a treatment per se but keeping the skin moist can help reduce itching and scaling.
+Moisturisers: not a treatment as such, but keeping skin well hydrated genuinely helps reduce itching and scaling.

-Here’s how I would approach someone looking for support for psoriasis:
+Here's how I typically approach someone looking for natural support with psoriasis:

-I’d look at you as an individual: your health history, your family’s health history, your diet, lifestyle and environment.
+Look at you as an individual: your health history, your family's health history, your diet, your lifestyle and your environment all matter.

-Optimise how your liver works so it can clear toxins more efficiently.
+Support liver function: so your body can clear toxins more efficiently.

 What tests can you run?

-The root cause of every person’s psoriasis will be different but as there is a strong connection between your gut and your skin, one of the first things I recommend to a client looking for answers to their psoriasis is to run a comprehensive stool test.
+Everyone's root cause looks a little different, but because there is such a strong connection between your gut and your skin, one of the first things I usually recommend for a client struggling with psoriasis is a comprehensive stool test.

-A stool test can reveal if you’ve got digestion and absorption issues, gut bacterial imbalances, yeast overgrowth, parasites or a leaky gut.
-These are all things that can trigger inflammation in the body and make psoriasis worse.
+A stool test can reveal digestion and absorption issues, bacterial imbalances, yeast overgrowth, parasites or a leaky gut.
+All of these can fuel inflammation in the body and make psoriasis worse, often without you having any idea they are even there.

-Once we figure out what’s going on in the gut, we can start supporting the root cause more quickly.
-And guess what?
-Once the gut is happy, the skin usually follows suit.
+Once we know what is actually going on in your gut, we can start addressing the root cause properly, rather than guessing.
+And here is the genuinely satisfying part.
+Once the gut settles down, the skin usually follows.

 Check out Harriet’s story here and see how a stool test got to the root cause of her condition.